-- You can put ice packs on your face to reduce swelling.
+- Place ice packs on your face to reduce swelling.
 Typically, they are left on for 20 minutes at a time and removed for 20 minutes.

 - Eat soft and cool foods for a few days.